 My father hails from Kampung Selat, Layang-Layang Kiri near the town of Parit in Perak.
-Parit is of course a smallish town located on the bank of Sungai Perak.
-Those people residing in the areas surrounding Parit, an area stretching from Tanjung Belanja right down to Kampung Gajah on both sides of the Sungai Perak, is loosely called "Orang Parit".
+Parit is of course a smallish town located on the banks of Sungai Perak.
+Those people residing in the areas surrounding Parit, an area roughly stretching from Tanjung Belanja right down to Kampung Gajah on both sides of the Sungai Perak, is loosely called "Orang Parit".

 For example, many words ending in the vowel 'a' would not take the sound of 'a' as in bahasa baku, nor the 'a' as it would sound in the Johor dialect for the word "apa".
 Instead "apa" would sound more like "ape" wherein the 'e' here would make the second syllable sound like the English word"pair".